geetikak13/dlproject/README.md

 ### Step 4: Download the Dataset

 Download the CIC-DDoS2019 dataset from the link provided above.
-You will receive a set of `.csv` files. **Place all of these `.csv` files inside the `data/` directory** at the root of the project.
+You will receive a set of `.csv` files. **Place all of these `.csv` files inside the `data/` directory** at the root of the project. the csv files list is mentioned in the text file in data directory.

 -----